Logo

 Music

-Mrs L Mayhew - Music Coordinator
+Mrs A Hall - Music Coordinator

 Music has the immeasurable ability to enrich lives by providing stimulation, inspiration and happiness.
 At St Margaret’s, we aim to give every single child the chance to ignite their own passion for music through the broad curriculum and opportunities we provide.
 An engaging musical education will not only build confidence and self-esteem, but also motivates and encourages young people to have high aspirations of what they can achieve in other areas of their life.